mneygri56/Operation-Yeet-the-Pi/README.md

 I have a feeling I will be referencing this a lot:

 Munroe, Randall.
 “Rocket Golf.”
 Rocket Golf, Xkcd, [Rocket Golf](what-if.xkcd.com/85/).

+Johnson, Lee.
+“How to Calculate the Force of a Falling Object.”
+Sciencing, 2 Mar.
+2019, (sciencing.com/calculate-force-falling-object-6454559.html).